Mack, Amanda, OTD, OTR/L, CLC

 Dr. Mack’s clinical interests focus on improving occupational performance and participation in new parents, as well as promoting health and well-being for a variety of caregivers.
-She has experience in supporting new mothers as they work toward their breastfeeding goals.
-Additionally, Dr. Mack has experience working in inpatient long-term acute rehabilitation, focusing on late-stage oncology populations.
+She has experience in supporting new mothers as they work toward their breastfeeding goals and has a particular interest in interdisciplinary and cross-institutional breastfeeding support for people with high-risk pregnancies.

-As the director of Post-Professional Education, Dr. Mack is primarily responsible for developing and teaching within the online post-professional OTD program, which will launch in 2023.
+As the director of Post-Professional Education, Dr. Mack is primarily responsible for developing and teaching within the online post-professional OTD program, including “Advanced Theory Implementation” and the Doctoral Project courses.
+Additionally, she facilitates scholarly projects for entry-level OTD students, teaches an elective for entry-level students about maternal health, and mentors a variety of entry-level and post-professional students.

 2013: MS in occupational therapy, Boston University